A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Preliminaries

 forms an analytic path running through $\iPSDcone{n}\times\iPSDcone{n}\times\Re^m$.
-The existence and analyticity of ${\cal C}$ is a folklore result (e.g., \cite{Lu:2004:EBL,PS_2004}), but we outline a proof in the Appendix~\ref{app} based on a result in \cite{Monteiro:1999:PCN}\footnote{Essentially the existence and analyticity of the path just relies on local conditions, so, the existence of optimal solutions of {\bf P} and {\bf D} is not necessary. }.
-We also note that a special case where $\nu=1$ and $C=0$ is analyzed in \cite{sremac2017complete} in the context of facial reduction.
+The existence and analyticity of ${\cal C}$ is a folklore result (e.g., \cite{Lu:2004:EBL,PS_2004}), but we outline a proof in the Appendix~\ref{app} based on a result in \cite{Monteiro:1999:PCN}. { We note that {the existence and analyticity of the path just relies on local conditions, so, the existence of optimal solutions of {\bf P} and {\bf D} is not necessary. }} A special case where $\nu=1$ and $C=0$ is analyzed in \cite{sremac2017complete} in the context of facial reduction.

 Since $A(X_\nu(t))=b+t\beta A(\Ip)$, $C + t\alpha \Id - \sum_i A_i y_{\nu i}(t) = S_\nu(t)$, and $X_\nu(t) S_\nu(t)=\nu I$ hold, we have

 \vopt{v_{\rm opt}} Let us denote by $\vopt(t)$ the common optimal value of (\ref{ptbP}) and (\ref{ptbD}).
 Since $\vopt(t)$ is between $(C+t\alpha \Id)\bullet X_\nu(t)$ and $\sum_{i=1}^m (b_i+t\beta A_i\bullet \Ip) y_{\nu i}(t)$, i.e.,